GSA/piv-guides/pages/locally-trusted-ocsp.md

 ## Configure the Windows Client<!--Shouldn't this title just say Manually configure the Windows Client (subtitle just below)?
 Looks like a repeat of basically the same title. -->

-Each CA must be individually and explicitly configured.
-In order to maximize local availability, it important to configure all of the CAs in the certificate chain to your trusted root certificate(s).
-For example, additional CAs that must be configured to your trusted root certificate(s) could be a subset of the CAs that can verified by the Federal Common Policy CA. <!-- Will all users know what Federal Common Policy CA is?
+You will need to configure each CA that you want to add to the OCSP Responder. <!-- Correct? -->In addition, to maximize local availability<!-- Explain "maximize local availability." -->, you will need to configure each CA in the certificate chain to your trusted root certificate(s) (for example, any CAs that can verified by the Federal Common Policy CA). <!-- This paragraphic was not close to plain language.
+Can you simplify?
+Will all users know what Federal Common Policy CA is?
 (Also referred to as "COMMON"?)
-Will users of this guide ALL need to configure CAs that can be verified by FCPCA?
-Explain "maximize local availability"--of what? -->
+Will users of this guide ALL need to configure CAs that can be verified by FCPCA? -->

 ### Manually configure the Windows Client <!--There isn't an opposing title like Automatically configure the Windows Client.
 If all related steps pertain to manual configuration, then delete this title and add *Manually* to the Heading 2 just above. -->